-UK solicitor sets out how to claim clinical negligence if misdiagnosis has occurred and incorrect treatment and medication prescribed as a result of a GP looking at the wrong patient’s notes
+Find out how to claim clinical negligence if misdiagnosis by a GP has occurred resulting in erroneous treatment and incorrect medication being prescribed caused by the GP looking at the wrong patient’s notes

 I was on this medication for many months when I returned to the GP to enquire further about the condition.

 The GP pulled out my notes and discovered he had mistakenly referred to the wrong patient’s notes and I wasn’t actually suffering from the condition diagnosed.

 The GP apologised, but I have been taking medication which has had significant side effects and I wish to know whether I can claim compensation.

 It is clear the GP was negligent in referring to the wrong patient’s medical notes when diagnosing your condition.

 As the medication seems to have been to a certain degree harmful producing side affects -it is seems clear you have suffered injury and as such a claim can be made against your GP.